aquamaster-kz/landing/README.md

 # Landing Page

-Welcome to the Aquamaster.kz Landing Page project!
+Welcome to the [aquamaster.kz](https://aquamaster.kz) landing Page project!
 This page is designed to introduce the small family-run business specializing in water purification and osmosis systems.
 The goal is to provide a clean and informative entry point for customers interested in water filtration products and services.

 ## Purpose